Written by Angela Hoyos

 In my case, my father saw my different opinion as a threat.
 In his mind, my "disrespect" needed correcting—not through dialogue, but through emotional intimidation.
 His calm demeanor vanished, replaced by fury that felt both familiar and deeply unsettling.

-Narcissistic rage is often followed by love-bombing, gaslighting, or denial.
-This rollercoaster creates cognitive dissonance—you start questioning your memory, doubting your instincts, or wondering if you're the one at fault.
+Narcissistic rage is often followed by love-bombing, gaslighting, or outright denial.
+This emotional rollercoaster creates cognitive dissonance—making you question your memory, doubt your instincts and your voice, and wonder if you’re the one at fault.

-This keeps you walking on eggshells, managing their moods, and suppressing your needs.
-And the more you lose yourself in that cycle, the more control they gain.
+It keeps you walking on eggshells, focused on managing their moods and pushing aside your own needs.
+The more you shrink in that cycle, the more control they gain.

 Sound familiar?